torognes/vsearch/README.md

 **Output formats:** All the output options of usearch are supported.
 The output can be written in five different formats specified with the `--alnout`, `--blast6out`, `--fastapairs`, `--uc` and the flexible format specified with the `--userout` and `--userfields`.
 Also the `--matched`, `--notmatched`, `--dbmatched` and `--dbnotmatched` FASTA output files are supported.

-**Alignment:** VSEARCH currently uses a relatively slow non-vectorized full dynamic programming Needleman-Wunsch algorithm for the global alignments (similar to USEARCH with `--fulldp`) instead of the quicker (but possible less senstive) procedure involving seeding, extension and banded dynamic programming employed by USEARCH.
+**Alignment:** VSEARCH currently uses a relatively slow non-vectorized full dynamic programming Needleman-Wunsch algorithm for the global alignments (similar to USEARCH with `--fulldp`) instead of the quicker (but less sensitive) default procedure involving seeding, extension and banded dynamic programming employed by USEARCH.
 This could be replaced by a vectorized variant using SIMD in VSEARCH to get up to comparable speed.
-A banded SIMD variant could also be valuable.
+A banded SIMD variant is also possible.

-**Speed:** The speed of VSEARCH appears to be roughly equal to USEARCH when USEARCH is run with the `--fulldp` option.
-When USEARCH is run without the `--fulldp` option, it may be considerable faster, but it is quite variable and depends on several parameters.
-Running USEARCH without the `--fulldp` option also seems to results in reduced recall.
-The dereplication and sorting commands seems to be considerably faster in VSEARCH than in USEARCH.

 **Accuracy:** The accuracy of VSEARCH has been assessed and compared to USEARCH.
 The Rfam 11.0 database was used for the assessment, as described on the [USEARCH website](http://drive5.com/usearch/benchmark_rfam.html).
-A similar procedure was described in the USEARCH paper with the Rfam 9.1 database.
+A similar procedure was described in the USEARCH paper using the Rfam 9.1 database.
 The database was initially shuffled.
-Then the first sequence from each of 2085 Rfam families with more than one member was selected.
-The ability of VSEARCH and USEARCH to select another member of the same familiy as the top hit was measured.
+Then the first sequence from each of the 2085 Rfam families with at least two members was selected as queries while the rest was used as the database.
+The ability of VSEARCH and USEARCH to identify another member of the same familiy as the top hit was measured.
 Recall and precision was calculated.
-In most cases VSEARCH had somewhat better recall and precision than USEARCH.
-Please see the files in the `eval` folder for details.
+In most cases VSEARCH had slightly better recall and precision than USEARCH.
+The recall of VSEARCH was usually about 92.3-93.5% and the precision was usually 93.0-94.1%.
+When run without the `--fulldp` option the recall of USEARCH was usually about 83.0-85.3% while precision was 98.5-99.0%.
+When run with the `--fulldp` option the recall of USEARCH was usually about 92.0-92.8% and the precision was about 92.2-93.0%.
+Please see the files in the `eval` folder for the scripts used for this assessment.

+**Speed:** The speed of VSEARCH appears to be slightly faster than USEARCH when USEARCH is run with the `--fulldp` option.
+When USEARCH is run without the `--fulldp` option, USEARCH may be considerable faster, but it is quite variable and depends on the option and sequences used.
+When many alignments need to be computed (occurs with a high identity threshold specified with `--id` combined with a high level of `--maxrejects`), USEARCH will probably be considerably faster without `--fulldp`.
+But running USEARCH without the `--fulldp` option also reduces recall.
+For the accuracy assessment searches in Rfam 11.0, VSEARCH took 60 seconds for 100 replicates of the same query sequences, while USEARCH without the `--fulldp` option needed 64 seconds and USEARCH with `--fulldp` needed 70 seconds.
+This includes time for loading and indexing the database (about 3 secs for VSEARCH, 6 secs for USEARCH).
+The measurements were made on a Apple MacBook Pro Retina 2013 with four 2.3GHz Intel Core i7 cores (8 virtual cores) using the default number of threads (8).
+The dereplication and sorting commands seems to be considerably faster in VSEARCH than in USEARCH.

 **Command line options:** The options currently supported by VSEARCH is indicated below.
 Please run vsearch with the `--help` option to see more information about the options.

 **Extensions:** A shuffle command has been added.
-By specifiying a FASTA file using the `--shuffle` option, and an output file with the `--output` option, VSEARCH will shuffle the sequences pseudo-randomly.
-A seed by be specified with the `--seed` option to generate the same shuffling several times.
-By default, or when `--seed 0` is specified, the pseudo-random generator will be initialized with pseudo-random data from the local machine.
+By specifiying a FASTA file using the `--shuffle` option, and an output file with the `--output` option, VSEARCH will shuffle the sequences in a pseudo-random order.
+A positive integer may be specified as the seed with the `--seed` option to generate the same shuffling several times.
+By default, or when `--seed 0` is specified, the pseudo-random number generator will be initialized with pseudo-random data from the machine to give different numbers each time it is run.
 Another extension implemented is that dereplication will honor the `--sizein` option and add together the abundances of the sequences that are merged.
 The width of FASTA formatted output files may be specified with the `--fasta_width` option.